 You can find many well-known wineries offering (free!) tastings and cellar-door wine purchases.
 Besides wine, many wineries also have restaurants overlooking the vineyards.
 Seppeltsfield, Yalumba and Jacob’s Creek are firm favourites here.

 Be sure to stop at Maggie Beer’s Farm for delicious morsels too.

 The wineries are mostly kid-friendly, and often offer a toybox or a small playground to entertain the kids.
-Prices for day trips from Adelaide start at $129.
+Prices for day trips from Adelaide start at about $129 US.
 It is easy to rent a car and self-drive, as long as you have a designated driver.